πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 What is a string?

-C has no string type.
-Instead, strings are represented as arrays of char.
+C has no dedicated string type.
+Strings are just arrays of char.

-Key point: Every C string ends with a null character '\0', which marks where the string ends.
+Key point: every C string ends with a null character '\0', which marks where the string stops.

 char name[20] = "Claude"; // up to 19 chars + '\0'